-The building accommodates three retail units to be occupied by Amigo, Costa Coffee and Subway for patients, staff and visitors thereby bringing much needed revenue to the hospital.
+The building accommodates three retail units to be occupied by Amigo, Costa Coffee and Subway for patients, staff and visitors bringing much-needed revenue into the hospital.

 Delivered to the site in 19 modular sections, the building was erected in just three days despite the challenge of transporting and installing a 15m long x 4m chassis.

 Complex ground conditions included an existing live services tunnel beneath the development.
 The quick installation time meant that site works were kept to a minimum and air quality conditions were maintained – crucial for a healthcare environment.
-Final fit-out was conducted within 12 weeks keeping disruption to a minimum.
+The final fit-out was conducted within 12 weeks keeping disruption to the hospital to an absolute minimum.